tuanchauict/iamtuna.org/docs/_posts/2023-10-08-use-adb-backup-restore-local-data-2.md

 comments: false
 category: Android
 tags: android adb debugging bash
+custom_excerpt: |
+  Revisiting the use of ADB to backup and restore test data, addressing changes since Android 10 that restrict file saving to app directories.
+Also exploring how Android Studio's Device Explorer manages to save and upload files despite these restrictions...
 excerpt_separator: <!--more-->
 sticky: false
 hidden: false
 draft: false
 ---

 Three years ago, I wrote [a note about how to use `adb` to backup the test data](https://iamtuna.org/2020-11-07/use-adb-backup-and-restore-local-data-for-testing).
-At that time, or at the time when I created the scripts (before writing the note), we were still able to save files in the common spaces such as SDCard by using <!--more-->
+At that time, or at the time when I created the scripts (before writing the note), we were still able to save files in the common spaces such as SDCard by using
 ```bash
 adb shell "run-as ..."
 ```